ljdursi/dursi-blog/_posts/2018-07-16-incrementalism-for-scientific-development.md

 But each transition between stages represents a potential barrier for ideas becoming new tools, a jump in level of development skills and effort required.
-Every tool that stalls at between stages there isn't training or tooling to allow incremental progress along the pipeline is a tool that is unnecessarily lost to researchers who might have made use of it.
+Every tool that stalls at between stages solely because there isn't training or tooling to allow incremental progress along the pipeline is a tool that is unnecessarily lost to researchers who might have made use of it.

 ### Training Research Software Developers To Tackle all Stages